carmenbianca/report-liferay/report.md

   \ref{lst:java-header} to listing \ref{lst:liferay-header}.

   + Because listing \ref{lst:liferay-header} has a little extra complexity, the year of the latest revision date of the file must be included.
+The year of the latest revision date instead of the year of the earliest revision date is chosen because finding the earliest revision date is much more technologically challenging.

   + More precisely: The exact requirement is that all code files must have their header converted to match the nearest *copyright.txt* (Java) or